elabftw/elabdoc/doc/user-guide.rst

     :align: center
     :alt: file uploader

 You can click this region to open a file browser, or drag-and-drop a file inside.
 The file size limit depends on the server configuration, but there is no limit on file type.
 If you upload an image, a thumbnail will be created.
-There is no limit on the number of files you can attach to an experiment.
+There is no limit on the number of files you can attach to an Experiment.

 Some files are recognized by eLabFTW: